PROJECT OVERVIEW

 The Chagos archipelago comprises a group of seven atolls, located 500 km south of the Maldives in the Indian Ocean.
 The region has been uninhabited since 1970 (except for military personnel on Diego Garcia Atoll), and in April 2010, the British government established the entire archipelago as a Marine Protected Area (MPA).
 Spanning an area of 640,000 km2, it is the second largest MPA in the world.
 In the absence of human pressures, the area is host to one of the world’s most pristine marine environments where ecosystem functioning is in a near-natural state.
 This makes the little known population of reef manta ray in the region unique as they are protected from some of the most threatening human stressors.

-As a remote, virtually uninhabited and strictly protected location it is not possible to have a local field base, so since the establishment of the Manta Trust’s Chagos Manta Ray Project, research has been conducted in carefully planned stages.
+As a remote, virtually uninhabited and strictly protected location it is not possible to have a local field base, so since the establishment of the Manta Trust’s Chagos Manta Ray Project (CMRP), research has been conducted in carefully planned stages.
 Various successful techniques have been employed including photographic identification and satellite tagging to gather data on the population’s size, demographics, movement ecology and feeding behaviour.

 PROJECT GOALS